stefanrieken/kluski/README.md

 (This is a plain type; we can always upgrade the project to become Pierogi.)

 ## Status, and Build
-The only current backend generates x86-64 GNU assembly code, which can then be compiled further.
+There currently ar two backends: x86-64 Linux (gcc) and arm64 MacOS (clang).
+I expect e.g. the combination of arm64 and Linux to be slightly different again.
+At any rate, the Makefile selects a file called emit_<os>_<arch>.c, and if your port is missing, you can try adding it.

-Typing `make` should build the `kluski` executable, _and_ let it compile `test.kluski` into `test.s`, _and_ compile that into the `test` executable.
+Otherwise, typing `make` should build the `kluski` executable, _and_ let it compile `test.kluski` into `test.s`, _and_ compile that into the `test` executable.

-Next, you can test the return value of the `test` executable:
+Next, you can run the `test` executable, referring to the input file to know what it does:

-        ./test; echo $?

-If your system is not x86-64, compilation of `test.s` will likely fail; but you should at least be able to admire the generated assembly -- even though admittedly even the best x86 assembly code reads like poetry written in poo.
-(More backends to follow.)
+        ./test

-You may notice that we generate direct instructions ('+') and calls to both primitive assembly functions ('*') and primitive C functions ('?' = print).
+You may notice that we generate both direct instructions (in case of '+') as well as calls to both primitive assembly functions ('*') and primitive C functions ('?' = print).